 I’m a dietitian.

 I still can’t believe it.
 I started my job Monday and it still doesn’t feel real.
-In case you missed it (this post), I just finished my internship and I started working as a dietitian in oncology, psychiatry, cardiology and surgery at the hospital.
+In case you missed it (this post), I just finished my internship and I started working as a registered dietitian (candidate) in oncology, psychiatry, cardiology and surgery at the hospital.
 The first week was all about orientation, but I’m excited to start working by myself next week!

 Other exciting news that you may have missed: we’re moving in our new apartment shortly!
 We still have a week to go before moving, but I already started going through our stuff and started planning how I’ll decorate and organize our new space.
 I’m obsessed with organization and decor.
 I love moving so much (most people look at me like I’m crazy when I say that, but I don’t care).
 I’m just excited for a fresh start.
 A new place and a new job.
 (I shared a few more details on our apartment here).